betheden/hebrew-grammar/content/stem_hophal.rst

   It came about on the third day that it was Pharaoh's **birth**\ day.

-The Hophal stem of the verb יָסַד ("to found, establish") refers to the foundation of a building, for example:
+The Hophal stem of the verb יָסַד ("to found, establish") refers to the foundation of a building:

 .. csv-table:: Example: 2CH 3:3